bolonisakin/AutomationPractice/README.md

 - I will add more reusable functions like utilities, waits and listeners to the code
 - I will set the framework to take screenshots of steps that fail during test execution
 - I will add negative test scenarios for the feature files
+- I will proofread all my documents to make sure there are no typos and all reads correctly